fukasawat78/docker-efk-wordpress/README.md

 <!-- /code_chunk_output -->

 ## Usage
-Try "docker-compose up -d" to run.
+Try `docker-compose up -d` to run.

 Then, you can access following ports:
 * wordpress -> localhost:9000